ssoosi/excel-csvimporter-laravel/README.md

-# CSV and Excel imported with Laravel
+# CSV and Excel importer with Laravel